IS - Information Sciences

 This course introduces students to various technology challenges and needs of under-served populations (e.g., people with disabilities).
 We will examine various accessible and inclusive technologies to understand how they were built to serve specific under-served user groups but can also benefit a wider range of users.
 This course will also cover various design frameworks, guidelines and processes to create more inclusive designs and technologies.
 3 undergraduate hours.
 4 graduate hours.

-IS 467 Ethics and Policy for Data Science credit: 0 to 4 Hours.
+IS 467 Ethics and Policy for Data Science credit: 3 or 4 Hours.

 The course will address common ethical challenges related to data including privacy, bias, and data access.
 These challenges will be explored through real-world cases of corporate settings, non-profits, governments, academic research, and healthcare.
 The course emphasizes the complexity of ethical decision-making and that trade-offs between priorities are often necessary.
 The course also considers how the burdens of addressing ethical concerns should be distributed among stakeholders.
 Students will be introduced to a range of relevant policy responses at the organizational, institutional, governmental,and supranational levels.
 3 undergraduate hours.
 4 graduate hours.